 Although they may not be conclusive, here are a few signs that could indicate a bad motherboard:

-- The computer may shut down right after booting up if the motherboard is failing.
+- If the motherboard fails, the computer may shut down right after booting up.

-- You may get an increased number of blue screens if your used motherboard is having a problem.
+- You may get more blue screens if your used motherboard is having a problem.

 - Devices connected to your computer that worked before you put in the used motherboard may no longer function properly.

-- The CPU freezing or glitching out can be the result of motherboard issues, or the computer could restart unexpectedly.
+- The CPU freezing or glitching out can result from motherboard issues, or the computer could restart unexpectedly.

-Computer parts can be expensive these days, but you can save money with used ones.
+Computer parts can be expensive nowadays, but you can save money with used ones.
 Although many people prefer to buy motherboards new, they are one such component that is okay to buy used, but you should know how to check for defects.

-Many boards users buy this way will have warranty coverage, but you should make sure that the value you save in cost is worth the risk of any potential problems, too.
+Many boards users buy this way will have warranty coverage, but you should ensure that the value you save in cost is worth the risk of any potential problems.